ThomasJaeger/duis/README.md

 # Duis - online banking for all!
 ## What is this all about?
 Duis is online banking for everyone.
-The word <b>duis</b> comes from latin and means banking.
+The word <b>Duis</b> comes from Latin and means banking.

 This reference architecture demonstrates software development techniques such as Event Storming, CQRS, Event Sourcing, and Domain-Driven Design (DDD) concepts.
 It is meant as a guide and example on how a software solution can be development from the very first idea to its full implementation.
 It is important to note that the business domain of banking is explored first from a business perspective and then demonstrate how business concepts and knowledge can be captured on the implementation side.
 The intention is also to capture the human aspects of it such as communicating with the domain experts.
 Since banking is an overly complex domain, domain-driven design can help capture the complexity of this domain and improve in the quality of the implementation.